Yojimbo: Plot

-The bugyō leaves soon after to investigate the murder of a fellow official in another town.
-Sanjuro soon realizes that Ushitora sent two men to commit the murder when he overhears them discussing it in Gonji's tavern.
-With this knowledge, Sanjuro captures the killers and sells them to Seibei, but then tells Ushitora that it was Seibei's men who caught them.
-An alarmed Ushitora rewards him generously for his help and orders the kidnapping of Yoichiro, whom he offers in exchange for the two prisoners.
-However, Ushitora double-crosses Seibei at the swap when his brother, Unosuke, shoots the assassins with a pistol; anticipating this, Seibei reveals he had ordered the kidnapping of Tokuemon’s mistress.
+The bugyō leaves soon after to investigate the assassination of a fellow official in another town.
+Overhearing the assassins discussing the hit in Gonji's tavern, Sanjuro later captures them and sells them to Seibei.
+Then he comes to Ushitora and tells him Seibei's men caught the assassins.
+Alarmed, Ushitora generously rewards Sanjuro for his "help" and kidnaps Yoichiro to exchange for the two assassins.
+At the swap, Ushitora's brother Unosuke kills the assassins with a pistol.

+Anticipating this, Seibei reveals he had ordered the kidnapping of Tokuemon's mistress.
 The next morning, she is exchanged for Yoichiro.

-Sanjuro learns that the woman, Nui, is the wife of a local farmer who lost her to Ushitora over a gambling debt; Ushitora then gave her away as chattel to Tokuemon in order to gain his support.
-Sanjuro tricks Ushitora into revealing the safe house where Nui is hidden, then kills the guards posted there and reunites the woman with her husband and son, ordering them to leave town immediately.
-Pretending to be on Ushitora's side, Sanjuro is able to convince Ushitora that Seibei is responsible for killing his men.
+Sanjuro learns that the mistress, Nui, is a local farmer's wife.
+After he sold her to Ushitora to settle a gambling debt, Ushitora gave her to Tokuemon as chattel to gain his support.
+After tricking Ushitora into revealing where Nui is held, Sanjuro kills the guards and reunites the woman with her husband and son, ordering them to leave town immediately.
+He comes to Ushitora and informs him that Seibei is responsible for killing his men.

 The gang war escalates, with Ushitora burning down Tazaemon's silk warehouse and Seibei retaliating by trashing Tokuemon's brewery.
-After some time, Unosuke becomes suspicious of Sanjuro and the circumstances surrounding Nui's escape, eventually uncovering evidence of the ronin's betrayal.
+After some time, Unosuke becomes suspicious of Sanjuro and the circumstances surrounding Nui's escape, eventually uncovering evidence of the rōnin's betrayal.
 Sanjuro is severely beaten and imprisoned by Ushitora's thugs, who torture him to find out Nui's whereabouts.

-Sanjuro manages to escape when Ushitora decides to eliminate Seibei once and for all.
-As he is being smuggled out of town in a coffin by Gonji, he witnesses the brutal end of Seibei and his family as their home is set on fire and they are all cut down while trying to surrender.
-Sanjuro recuperates in a small temple near a cemetery.
-However, when he learns that Gonji has been captured by Ushitora, he returns to town.
-Sanjuro confronts Ushitora, Unosuke, and their gang, taking on all of them by himself in a duel and killing them easily.
-He spares only one terrified young man, who turns out to be the youth he met on the way into town, and sends him back to his parents.
-As Sanjuro surveys the damage, Tazaemon comes out of his home, in a samurai outfit and beating a prayer drum.
-Driven mad, he circles around town and then goes after Tokuemon, stabbing him to death.
+When Ushitora decides to eliminate Seibei once and for all, Sanjuro escapes.
+Smuggled out of town in a coffin by Gonji, Sanjuro witnesses the brutal end of Seibei and his family.
+He then recuperates in a small temple near a cemetery.

+Upon learning that Gonji has been captured by Ushitora, Sanjuro returns to town and dispatches Ushitora, Unosuke, and their gang in a final confrontation.
+He spares a terrified young man, the son of the elderly couple from the opening, and sends him back to his parents.
+As Sanjuro surveys the damage, a now deranged Tazaemon comes out of his home in a samurai outfit and stabs Tokuemon to death.
 Sanjuro frees Gonji, proclaims that the town will be quiet from then on, and departs.